abdulmoizniazi/Exploratory_Data_Analysis/README.md

 # Exploratory Data Analysis
 ### Instructor: Abdul Moiz Khan

-This cours is offered by Panaverse and Saylani Mass IT Training Program.
+This course is offered by Panaverse and Saylani Mass IT Training Program.

 The following repository contains practise exercises in .ipynb and .Rmd formats.